linuxdeepin/developer-center/docs/developer/readme-template.md

 - Format in [markdown syntax](https://help.github.com/articles/github-flavored-markdown/).
 - Keep one or more empty lines between sections.
 - 'deepin' (all lowercase letters) is the official trademark which must be used whenever you could, but, you can cap the first letter of 'deepin' as 'Deepin' **if and only if** the usage is compliant with English practice
-- Following legacy combinations are deprecated and should no longer be used
+- Following legacy combinations are obsolete and should no longer be used
     - deepin OS
     - deepin 操作系统
     - 深度系统